 Asking for more time: You must ask to be picked up earlier or dropped off later than these times.
 Your representative, parent or guardian can also ask us.

 Call if your driver has not arrived by 10 minutes after pickup time: If your driver has not arrived by 10 minutes after your scheduled pickup time, call the ride company.
 Staff will let you know if the driver is on their way.
 Drivers must tell the dispatcher before leaving from the pick‐up location.
+Call your provider’s office to let them know your ride is late.

 Call if you don’t have a pickup time: If there is no scheduled pickup time for your return trip, call us when you are ready.
 Your driver will be there within 1 hour after you call.